sarahwalther/project_one/readme.md

 1. when I am in a student-room, I see a list of messages about the student.
 1. I can create time stamped student progress entries (messages).
 1. I can delete my own messages.
+1. I can edit, add. or remove a goal after I created a student
+1. I can rate a student's behavior
 1. I can search the messages by user and date.

 #### Icebox